Freeze/ansible-stock-demo/README.md

-# Stock to Html Information Tool
+# Stock to HTML Information Tool

 This was made for a demo of some of the things you can do with Ansible for a demonstration at work.